 Julia Ideson Library

 Our team conducted an initial survey of conditions and historic finishes throughout the building and developed and completed a comprehensive scope of work to transform the space back to its original aesthetic.
 The project scope included paint restoration throughout the building and wood finishes in the “squaretunda.”
-Conservators repaired, cleaned and refinished the wood elements of the main ceiling, arches and second floor balustrade and fascia.
-Decorative finishes including glazing, gilding and polychromatic paint schemes were applied in several areas of the building.
+Conservators repaired, cleaned, and refinished the wood elements of the main ceiling, arches, and second-floor balustrade and fascia.
+Decorative finishes including glazing, gilding, and polychromatic paint schemes were applied in several areas of the building.
 The decorative frieze was lightly inpainted and the banisters and handrails gilded.
 The ceiling was cleaned and, where necessary, repainted the coffers, and selectively inpainted the ceiling rosettes wherever there was loss.
-Additionally, we cleaned and polished significant stone features at the main entry to the building.
+Additionally, we cleaned and polished significant stone features at the main entrance to the building.